SS Rotterdam: As Rembrandt

-Originally, Premier Cruise Line wanted to rename the vessel as The Big Red Boat IV to align her with Premier's other vessels, but public outcry caused Premier to instead renamed her to SS Rembrandt after the Dutch painter.
+Originally, Premier Cruise Line wanted to rename the vessel The Big Red Boat IV, to align her with Premier's other vessels.
+However, public outcry caused Premier to instead renamed her SS Rembrandt after the Dutch painter.
 Controversially, Premier was able to refit the Rembrandt for new safety regulations as well as many other things for half the amount Carnival had predicted.
 Her livery under Premier was the same as her HAL Livery, albeit with the Premier Cruise logo on the stern and her name changed.

 She sailed for Premier along with the ex ocean liners Oceanic, Eugenio C and Transvaal Castle, all now named Big Red Boat I, II and III.
 She continued to serve as a fairly popular cruise ship out of Port Canaveral, Florida until 13 September 2000, when Premier Cruises shut down.

 It was midnight when this was made official and the captain of the Rembrandt was ordered to dock in Halifax, Nova Scotia and offload all.
 She was subsequently placed under arrest by the Halifax Sheriff's department until the next morning, then days later she sailed to be laid up in Freeport, Bahamas.

 For three years, the Rembrandt was laid up with other Premier Cruise Line vessels in Freeport, Bahamas.
 There were fears that she may be sold for scrap after her some of their fleetmates were sold for scrap in Asia.
 Then in May 2003, the Rembrandt was purchased by the Rotterdam Dry Dock Company (RDDC), with the plan to return the ex-Rotterdam to her homeport of Rotterdam where she would serve as a hotel ship.

 Restoration and hotel opening

-On 12 July 2004, Rembrandt arrived at Gibraltar for asbestos encapsulation and removal performed by the Cuddy Group of the UK.
-She next visited Cadiz where her hull was repainted its original Holland America grey, and was also renamed back to Rotterdam.
-She then moved on to Poland and Germany for final restoration.
+On 12 July 2004, Rembrandt arrived at Gibraltar, for asbestos encapsulation and removal work, which was performed by the UK-based Cuddy Group.
+From there, she traveled to Cadiz, where her hull was repainted its original Holland America grey, and her name was returned to the original Rotterdam.
+She then moved on to first Poland and then Germany for final restoration.
 She returned to the city of Rotterdam on 8 August 2008.

-She opened to the public on 15 February 2010 as a combination museum/hotel and school for vocational training.
+The vessel opened to the public on 15 February 2010 as a combination museum/hotel and school for vocational training.
 On 12 June 2013, she was sold to WestCord Hotels, which also owns the Hotel New York located in the former Holland America Line headquarters building in Rotterdam.

-Since 2018, Rotterdam is the last remaining ex-Premier Cruise Line vessel still afloat, after the former Starship Atlantic was scrapped in 2018.
+Rotterdam is the last remaining ex-Premier Cruise Line vessel still afloat, the former Starship Atlantic was scrapped in 2018.